Primayer/XilogApiDocs/README.md

 - [*getsites*](#getsitestoken): Returns all sites for the access token
 - [*getchannels*](#getchannelssiteid-token): Returns all channels for site
 - [*getdata*](#getdatasiteid-channelid-token-startdate-enddate-timewindowstart-timewindowend): Returns data for logger channel specified by date time range.
+- [*getdatatounits*](#getdatatounitssiteid-channelid-token-startdate-enddate-units): Returns data converted to units, for logger channel specified by date time range.)
 - [*getheader*](#getheadersiteid-channelid-token): Returns header data for logger channel.
 - [*getnewdata*](#getnewdatasiteid-channelid-token): Returns last batch of channel data sent from logger.
 - [*confirmdownload*](#confirmdownloadsiteid-channelid-token-lastdatetime-downloadsuccess): Returns the status code of last transaction sent from logger.